Dru89/sendmarkdown/README.md

 - [ ] Refactor code so it doesn't look like an eight-year-old wrote it.
 - [ ] Publish to `npm`.
+- [ ] Syntax highlighting for code snippets.